jdlich/cas-docs/content/chapters/10-design-and-branding.md

 ## Getting Started

-When creating a new theme in CAS, there is not an easy way to preserve existing themes (including the default theme).
-The problem is specifically with the JSP.
-There's simply not a system in place to keep all of a specific theme's resources (JSP, in particular) independent of other themes without manually editing hardcoded paths.

-So, practically the only approach is to override the existing default theme.

-EDITOR NOTE: Although, if your skin does not require changes to the JSP views, you can simply create a new `css` file and point to it from within `WEB-INF/classes/cas-theme-default.properties`

 ### CSS

 The default styles are all contained in a single file located in `css/cas.css`.
 This location is set in `WEB-INF/classes/cas-theme-default.properties`.
-(Ignore the themes folder, for now; it's an unsolved mystery.)
+(Ignore the themes folder, it is a legacy directory and no longer being used.)

 The location of the theme's CSS file is configured in 'WEB-INF/classes/cas-theme-default.properties'.
 If you would like to create your own `css/custom.css` file, for example, you will need to update `standard.custom.css.file`: